krishammel/OSM-MCAC-Bike-Parking-Tagging-Guide/README.md

 |bollard|<img style='max-width:50px' src='img/parking/ring_post.png'>|6|Two bikes can be connected to each of the 3 bollards|

 <h2 id="Parking-Access">Bike Parking Access</h2>

+Access can be left blank for roadside parking that is assumed to be available to everyone within the city.
+If usage should be restricted based on ownership the following attributes may be considered.

 |Value 	|Description |
 |--|--|